 Okay, so you think you may have a blind pimple and you’ve managed to avoid popping it, now what?
 One of the best ways to rid this big blemish is to try a spot treatment.

 One common over-the-counter, topical treatment option is benzoyl peroxide.
 Benzoyl peroxide can be great at fighting bacteria that may be present in the area and also tends to dry out the pimple you’re treating.

 It’s important to note that benzoyl peroxide comes in several different percentages ranging from 2.5% to 10%.

 While it may be tempting to lather up your blind pimple with 10% benzoyl peroxide topical cream, the higher the percentage of benzoyl peroxide you use, while it may be more effective, the more drying and irritating it can be.

-When considering topical treatment, you may choose to go the more natural route and reach for products that contain ingredients such as tea tree oil.
+When considering topical treatments, you may choose to go the more natural route and reach for products that contain ingredients such as tea tree oil or raw honey.